Skip to content

 Mr. E.F.
 Course joined the firm, further strengthening its presence in Hamilton’s legal landscape.

-In 1945, Clive Henry and Phillip Harkness formed a firm named Harkness Henry.
+In 1945, Clive Henry and Philip Harkness formed a firm named Harkness Henry.
 This firm still continues to this day.

 In 1952, Mr. Raymond F. Annan joined the firm, and the name was changed to Harkness Henry & Annan, marking a new chapter in the firm’s history.